michellesh/infinite/README.md

 ```

 1. Every line must start with `time(milliseconds)`.
 After, commands can be chained in any order.
 All commands chained to one `time` command will be executed at that same timestamp.
-2. Each action retains the state of previous action.
+2. Each subsequent action retains the state of previous action.
 3. There must be at least 350 milliseconds between each action.
 This is because there needs to be a delay between sending to each of the 8 receivers.
 The delay is currently set to 50ms per receiver.
 4. Actions must be in order - each subsequent timestamp must be greater than the previous.
 5. Negative values are untested.
 Use `reverse`.